SysKitTeam/docs-point/reporting/audit-reports.md

 {% hint style="warning" %} Please note!
 By default, Exchange logs are not collected; at least one Exchange activity must be selected for Syskit Point to collect and store Exchange log data. {% endhint %}

-Click [here](../configuration/customize-audit-logs-collection.md) to find out more about customizing the Exchange logs collection.
+Click [here](../configuration/customize-audit-logs-collection.md) to learn more about customizing the Exchange logs collection.

 ### Filtering Options
 The following filtering options are available: